The Conversation: Have we just stumbled on the biggest productivity increase of the century?

 COMMENT:

-One of the most striking responses to the Covid-19 pandemic has been the sudden shift of around half the workforce to working at home.
+One of the most striking responses to the Covid-19 pandemic has been the sudden shift to working at home.

 In many cases, this was combined with an equally sudden shift to home schooling.